Last Updated on July 16, 2022 by Wishbonix

-A magical potion is a concoction of ingredients that have magical properties when mixed in the correct fashion.
+A magical potion is a concoction of ingredients that have magical properties when mixed correctly.

 The Purposes of Potions

-There are a huge variety of reasons that a potion may be brewed.
-They can be used for healing, bewitching others and also (although this is not recommended) for poisoning.
-Sometimes a potion can simply serve to attract in the positive energies needed in order to perform a spell or ritual and equally sometimes the potion can be an integral part of the spell or ritual.
+There are many reasons you may want to brew a potion.
+They can be drunk, used for healing, bewitching others, and also (although this is not recommended) for poisoning.
+Sometimes a potion can simply attract positive energies needed to perform a spell or ritual, and sometimes the potion can be an integral part of the spell or ritual itself.

-Potions are so diverse that they can be applied to almost every spell and ritual on the spectrum of magic.
-Almost any spell can be enhanced with the addition of a magic person, regardless of whether the spell in question requires a general.
-If there isn’t a specific potion for the spell, then certain kinds of potions are simply useful for drawing in positive energies and therefore for powering up your spell casting and making your magical results more potent and evident.
+Potions are so diverse that they can be applied to almost every spell and ritual in the spectrum of magic.
+Some potions are drunk; others are applied to the skin, used in baths, or used in spells.
+You can enhance nearly every spell by adding a magic potion, regardless of whether the spell requires it or not.
+If there isn’t a specific potion for the spell, then certain potions help draw in positive energies and, therefore, for powering up your spell and making your magical results more potent and evident.

 Different Types of Potions

-There are many kinds of potions, with love potions being the most famous and the most used.
-Sleeping potions are also fairly popular and another favorite of the magic community is the healing potion, used to both benefit you if necessary and also heal others.
+There are many kinds of potions, with love potions being the most famous and used.
+Sleeping potions are also relatively popular, and another favorite of the magic community is the healing potion, used to both benefit you if necessary and also heal others.

-A collection of ingredients can be used in potions, ranging from common items such as lavender to the more difficult to obtain items such as resin from the blood of a dragon.
-Most of the time, a more complex spell will require rarer ingredients.
-Also, these ingredients for more complex spells are likely to have to be prepared in a more complicated way in order to work.
+A collection of ingredients can be used in potions, ranging from everyday items such as cinnamon to the more difficult-to-obtain items such as a feather from a grey swan.
+Most of the time, more complex potions will require rarer ingredients.
+Also, these ingredients for more complex potions are likely to have to be prepared in a more complicated way to work.

-The versatility of spells is enhanced even further due to the fact that there are a variety of different ways to apply them to the person or spell that needs their influences in order to work.
+The versatility of potions is enhanced even further because there are many different ways to apply them to the person or spell.
 For instance, the archetypal, traditional potion works by the user consuming it as a liquid.
-However, some magical potions work by being rubbed into the skin and others can work by various other methods.
-There is no hard and fast method that givens how to use potions and, as with many magical practices, it is down to personal preference for the practitioner.
+However, some magical potions are rubbed into the skin, and others can work by various other methods.
+There are no hard and fast rules that say how to use potions; as with many magical practices, it is down to the personal preference of the practitioner.